 My latest explorations have been more successful thanks to a conversation with my long suffering husband who is an experienced black and white photographer just reaquainting himself with the darkroom.
 He loves nothing more than the opportunity to discuss stouffer wedges and other confusing exposure systems.
 He suggested producing a test plate which would show different combinations of aquatint screen and positive image in a grid format.
 This was instead of a test strip (which in my case, once created seemed to bear little resemblance to the resulting print).

 TEST PLATE METHOD:

-I placed the aquatint screen on top of the solar plate (remembering to remove the protective plastic and dusting with chalk to avoid sticking) under a heavy sheet of glass and placed my home made exposure using over the top.
+3. I placed the aquatint screen on top of the solar plate (remembering to remove the protective plastic and dusting with chalk) under a heavy sheet of glass and placed my home made exposure using over the top.
 The unit is simple but effective - a facial solarium bought off ebay for £8 and a wooden box 30cm high made from mdf with holes drilled in the side to allow heat to escape.
-On one side there is a larger opening to allow me to flight a contact frame/plates in and out without disturbing the solarium.
+On one side there is a larger opening to allow me to slide the plates in and out without disturbing the solarium.

-I then turned the plate 90 degrees clockwise and repeated the process this time replacing the aquatint screen for the acetate positive with my image on under the glass.
-Ensuring the solar plate is taped down to avoid movement during exposure I did another set of 10 second exposures for the image.
+7. I then turned the plate 90 degrees clockwise and repeated the process (steps 4-6) but exposing the acetate positive with my image on.
+I ensured the solar plate was taped down to avoid movement during exposure, I did another set of 10 second exposures across the whole surface of the plate.

-Once both aquatint and acetate image exposures are completed you can process the plate as normal:
+8. Once both aquatint and acetate image exposures are completed you can process the plate as normal- see below.